ethereum/homebrew-ethereum/README.md

 ##Troubleshooting

 * Use `--verbose` to get more info while installing.
-* Make sure to update XCode (latest is 5.1) and the command line tools.
+* Make sure to update XCode and the command line tools.
 * Run `brew update` and `brew upgrade`
 * Fix what the `brew doctor` says.
 * Reinstall dependencies: `brew reinstall boost --c++11`